 Change the paragraph in P189L34 as follows:

-When a STA is requesting for the sync frame transmission, a STA may also request to an AP to protect a time slot in a RAW defined in the Slot Duration field (8.4.2.170b (RPS element)) or a time duration for a TWT time defined in the Nominal Minimum Wake Duration field (8.4.2.170j (TWT element)) by setting the Time Slot Protection Request field in the Synch Control field to 1.
+When a STA is requesting for the sync frame transmission, a STA may also request to an AP to protect a RAW slot in a RAW defined in the Slot Duration field (8.4.2.170b (RPS element)) or a time duration at a TWT defined in the Nominal Minimum Wake Duration field (8.4.2.170j (TWT element)), or by setting the Time Slot Protection Request field in the Synch Control field to 1.

 Change the paragraph in P189L47 as follows:

-For a STA that requested for a synch frame transmission, the UL-Synch capable AP shall schedule a synch frame at the slot boundary of the STA in the RAW or at the target wake time of the STA as the next frame for transmission according to the medium access rules specified in Clause 9.
+For a STA that requested for a synch frame transmission, the UL-Synch capable AP shall schedule a synch frame at the slot boundary of the STA in the RAW if the Time Slot Protection Request field is set to 1 or the Cross Slot Boundary field is set to 1, or at the TWT of the STA, or at the expiration of the wakeup timer, as the next frame for transmission according to the medium access rules specified in Clause 9.

 Change the paragraph in P189L52 as follows:

-If the medium is busy at the slot boundary of the STA in the RAW or at the target wake time of the STA, and if the UL-Sync capable AP determines that the remaining time in the time slot or the TWT SP to be too short to transmit a synch frame, the UL-Synch capable AP shall cancel the scheduled synch frame transmission.
+If the medium is busy at the slot boundary of the STA in the RAW, or at the TWT of the STA, or at the expiration of the wakeup timer, or if the UL-Sync capable AP determines that the remaining time in the RAW slot or the TWT SP, or the TXOP duration to be too short to transmit a synch frame, the UL-Synch capable AP shall cancel the scheduled synch frame transmission.
 When the STA is changing from Doze to Awake in order to transmit, the STA shall follow the rules defined in 10.2.2.2 (STA Power Management modes).

 Change the paragraph in P190L9 as follows and move the changed paragraph right after P189L51:

-For a STA requesting for the sync frame transmission with Time Slot Protection Request field set to 0, the AP should not send a synch frame at each slot boundary within a RAW period if Cross-Slot Boundary transmission is not allowed within the RAW.
+For a STA requesting for the sync frame transmission with the Time Slot Protection Request field set to 0, the AP should not send a synch frame at each slot boundary within a RAW period if the Cross Slot Boundary field is set to 0.

 CID 1525: